-- Trying to learn songs too soon: Rushing or skipping over the basics to learn songs is going to slow you down in the long run.
-It's important to take the time to learn proper technique such as hand positioning, posture, basic theory etc before trying to learn a song.
+Rushing through or skipping over the fundamentals to learn songs too soon will only lead to frustration.
+It's important to take the time to learn proper technique such as hand positioning, posture, basic skills etc before trying to learn a song.

 How To Avoid The Beginner Mistakes